You are currently browsing the category archive for the ‘MBSE’ category.

 Last summer, I wrote a series of blog posts grouped by the theme “Learning from the past to understand the future”.
 These posts took you through the early days of drawings and numbering practices towards what we currently consider the best practice: PLM BOM-centric backbone for product lifecycle information.

-If you have read these posts, or if you have gone yourself through this journey, you will realize that all steps were more or less done evolutionarily.
+If you have read these posts, or if you have gone through this journey, you will realize that all steps were more or less done evolutionary.
 There were no disruptions.
 Affordable 3D CAD systems, new internet paradigms (interactive internet), global connectivity and mobile devices all introduced new capabilities for the mainstream.
-As described in these posts, the new capabilities sometimes created friction with old practices.
+As described in these posts, the new capabilities sometimes create friction with old practices.
 Probably the most popular topics are the whole Form-Fit-Function interpretation and the discussion related to meaningful part numbers.

 What is changing?